CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 Program Flow Analysis: Theory and Applications.
 Editors Muchnick, Jones.
 1981.
 ==============================================================================
 Collection of essays on program analysis, by various authors.
+This is pre-SSA, hence a bit dated.

 Other Book Reviews
 ==================